oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_lxc.md

 - Customizable memory and hard disk sizes
 - It's also fine if you have manually executed the above batch generation before; the configuration inherits without overwriting

-If you need to batch-generate servers multiple times, you can use the following:
+If you need to batch-generate containers multiple times, you can use the following:

 Command: